-In the interest of promoting student safety and attempting to ensure that schools are safe and drug free, district officials may occasionally conduct searches.
+In the interest of promoting student safety and drug- free schools, district officials may occasionally conduct searches.

 District officials may conduct searches of students, their belongings, and their vehicles in accordance with law and district policy.
-Searches of students will be conducted without discrimination, based on, for example, reasonable suspicion, voluntary consent, or pursuant to district policy providing for suspicionless security procedures, including the use of metal detectors.
+Searches of students will be conducted without discrimination, based on, for example, reasonable suspicion or voluntary consent, or pursuant to district policy providing for suspicionless security procedures, including the use of metal detectors.